Luis Vila

-Luis Alfredo Vila Sepulveda (born March 6, 1992, in Bahía Blanca (Buenos Aires), Argentina) is an Argentine footballer who plays for Bolivian club Real Oruro.
+Luis Alfredo Vila Sepulveda (born 6 March 1992) is an Argentine footballer who plays for Gimnasia y Esgrima de Concepción del Uruguay.

 Career

 Vila left Olimpo at the end of the 2024 season.
 The next year, he moved to Italy and joined Serie D club Civitanovese.
 In the second half of 2025, he returned to South America and joined Bolivian club Real Oruro.

+In July 2026, Vila joined Gimnasia y Esgrima de Concepción del Uruguay from Automoto Club.